Mexico says corn production will rise in 2023 amid U.S. trade tensions

 Mexico is currently embroiled in a dispute with trading partners the United States and Canada over its policies to limit the use of genetically-modified (GM) corn.

-Mexico imports about $5 million worth of U.S. corn annually, the majority of which is GM yellow corn commonly used for livestock feed.
+Mexico imports about $5 billion worth of U.S. corn annually, the majority of which is GM yellow corn commonly used for livestock feed.

 A government decree, however, calls for a gradual substitution of GM corn and a ban on its use in tortillas or dough.